Doll Tor: Late 20th and 21st centuries

 Doll Tor has attracted the interest of modern Pagans who have used it to perform rituals.
 In their 2007 study of modern Pagan uses of British archaeological sites, the scholars Robert Wallis and Jenny Blain noted that Doll Tor was "clearly a ritual centre for one or more groups today".
 They noted that these visitors sometimes placed offerings such as flowers and fir cones at Doll Tor, although they added that this site did not attract as much of this behaviour as another Derbyshire stone circle, the Nine Ladies.
 In 2018, the Derbyshire Times noted that offerings could regularly be found tied to trees around the site.

 In the spring of 1993, unknown persons altered the stone circle, increasing the number of orthostats from six to fourteen.
 They removed the circle kerb and much of the eastern cairn and moved the stones from there to create a bank covering three sides of the cairn's central setting.
 Several boulders had also been set upright to create a roughly circular feature to the southern side of the main ring.
 It is believed that those responsible then performed rituals at the site.
 Burl blamed these changes on "New Age delusions of the power of imaginary fertility rites at the time of the Spring equinox".
 This illegal act was reported to the Peak National Park Archaeology Service.

 Financed by English Heritage, a project was launched to restore Doll Tor to its previous appearance, bringing together professional archaeologists, students, and rangers from the Peak National Park service.
 In 1994 two small trenches were dug, designed to identify the stoneholes of the two western orthostats, allowing the latter to be re-erected in their original location.
 These excavators found evidence of a "stony platform" inside the circle, which they deemed an artificial prehistoric layer; that it was intact in places led them to believe that there were parts of the site which had not been excavated by either Bateman or Heathcote.
 Although two of the orthostats had been lying prone since at least the mid-19th century, having fallen from their original standing position, the restoration project decided to re-erect these.
 The restorers found that when it came to the kerb and the cairn they could not determine precisely which stone had been located where and had to approximate based on the general size and shape of the stones.
 On completing the restoration, the archaeologist John Barnatt noted that "the monument now is closer to its prehistoric appearance than at any other time in historic times.
 This will hopefully negate future attempts at ill-informed 'rebuilding' at the site."

-In early June 2020 further damage was discovered, with several stones having been moved and a number of fires lit.
+In early June 2020 further damage was discovered, several stones having been moved and a number of fires lit.
 Historic England described the act as a "heritage crime".
 Claims on social media reported that other prehistoric sites around Britain had also been vandalised at this period, as the country was easing out of the first COVID-19 lockdown.